gv-4/iitbhuwifi-release/README.md

-# IITBHU WiFI Auto Login
+# IITBHU WiFi Auto Login

-An Android app that automatically logs you into the **IITBHU Varanasi WiFI** and keeps your session active in the background.
+An Android app that automatically logs you into the **IITBHU Varanasi WiFi** and keeps your session active in the background.

 ## ✨ Features